 Most practices we think of as democratic, such as assemblies, trial by jury, and the secret ballot were pioneered over 2,500 years ago in the Greek city-state of Athens.
 Indeed, the word ‘democracy’, which means ‘rule by the people’, comes from Athens.

-Even back then, it was clear that elections favor the rich, breed corruption, and sow division.
+Even back then, it was clear that elections breed division, dysfunction, and corruption.
 So, with the exception of a few positions that truly required unique skills and experience, such as military generals, ancient Athenians avoided elections.
 Instead, for close to 200 years, they filled the majority of public offices and the most important legislative bodies with everyday citizens selected by lottery.

 Now, in response to deep failings of elections in modern times, democratic lotteries are being revived around the world to form Citizens’ Assemblies.
 This innovation, which was first developed in the US and Germany in the 1970s, brings together representative groups of everyday people to investigate, discuss, and weigh in on important and challenging policy issues.